kcoms555/json_c/README.md

 array[8] : undefined
 ```
 ### Get a JSON boolean
-You can get a JSON boolean with json_get_bool(json_value, key1, key2, ...). json_get_int will not be not working and will print a error message.
+You can get a JSON boolean with json_get_bool(json_value, key1, key2, ...).
+Calling json_get_int will print a error message.
 ```
 //JSON Boolean Demonstration
 //case of json_print